 - What is an ACH Payments API?

 - The Dwolla API

 A payment API (application programming interface) is an API that allows businesses to seamlessly manage transactions on their platform.
 The Dwolla API will connect your business to the U.S. banking infrastructure for sending, receiving or facilitating transfers from account to account.

-A payment platform API is not a payment gateway.
-A payment gateway is a service to authorize credit card payments.
+Is a payment API the same as a payment gateway?
+A payment API is not the same as a payment gateway.
 The payment gateway validates the identity of the customer and packages the transaction securely before it gets sent to the payment processor.
 Transactions by payment gateway are also referred to as card-not-present.

 Use Cases for a Payment API

 Much like other API use cases, innovators are changing the world using payment APIs and account-to-account payment solutions.
 Common use cases include programming and automating sophisticated payment workflows.